ethack/tht/docs/about/install.md

 ## Usage

-Launch THT using the script you installed.
+This will launch THT in interactive mode.

 ```bash
 tht
 ```

-This will give you a customized ZSH shell inside a new THT container.
+This will give you a ZSH shell inside a new THT container.
 All the tools and examples from this documentation can now be used.

 > [!TIP|style:flat]
 > Your host's filesystem is accessible from `/host`.

 ## Updating

-This will pull the latest image as well as latest `tht` script.
+This will pull the latest THT container image as well as latest `tht` script.

 ```bash
 tht update